HHRy/prawn-graph/README.md

 By default, graphs are drawn in monochrome, as that's likely how they will be printed.

+This is free and open source software released under ther terms of the [MIT Licence](http://opensource.org/licenses/MIT).

+Its copyright is held by Ryan Stenhouse and the [other contributors][8] and it was first released in 2010.

 ## Compatibility

 The gem is  only tested against Ruby version 2.0 and greater.
 Older Ruby versions may work but are not